samy-ghebache/DzTweets_pipeline/README.md

 • Suffixes h, ha must be deleted when the radical is two letters or more.
 For example, khatih → khati, katiha → khati

-Standard Arabic and Dz Arabic are written using Arabic script.
+Standard Arabic and Dz Arabic are written using specific Arabic script.